tech-nickk/100PROJECTSCHALLENGE/PROJECT 001 :  Wirelessly Connect and Control Arduino Nano 33 BLE Sense Devices via Bluetooth, Sending Sensor Data and Controlling RGB LED/README.md

 6. Monitor the serial output of the receiver device to observe the received sensor data and the resulting RGB LED control.

 7. To make the devices workindependently without a connection to the serial monitor, coment out this part of the code ```cpp while (!Serial); ```

+## Troubleshooting
+Sometimes errors occur, if one of the codes is not working there are some common issues we can troubleshoot:

+- Syntax error in the code
+- Arduino board connected to the wrong port.
+- Accidental interruption of cable connection.

 ## Customization and Expansion